German Demonstrative Pronouns

-First of all, let’s talk about something which will probably appear quite familiar to you.
+First of all, let’s talk about something that will probably appear quite familiar to you.
 Well, everyone of you has heard about “der, die, das“?
 Exactly, these are the German definite articles.
-So, these words not only represent articles, they can also used as German demonstrative pronouns.
+So, these words do not only represent articles, they can also be used as German demonstrative pronouns.

-Of course, with these pronouns you can describe situation, people, things or whatever you want.
+Of course, with these pronouns you can describe situations, people, things or whatever you want.
 In most cases, these things have happened in a previous situation.
 So, as I already mentioned, this idea of demonstrative pronouns also appears in the English language.
-Therefore, the rules should be easy for you, as they are similar to the rules in English.
-Well, let’s have a look at some examples which illustrate what I was talking about.
+Therefore, the rules should be easy for you, as they are similar to the rules in English, with the exception of the article being used as a proper pronoun.
+Well, let’s have a look at some examples that illustrate what I was talking about.

 - “Wie findest du mein neues Bild?
 Das ist so schön!” – How do you like my new picture?
 It’s so nice!